vasilakisfil/Introspected-REST/README.md

 }
 ```

+This metadata will be used for the documentation generation, as we will se in section [10.6](#106-automating-the-documentation-generation).

 #### 10.2.5.
 The case of a non-compatible spec for introspection: Linked Data metadata using JSON-LD
 For denoting the semantic meaning of each attribute of our resources we will employ JSON-LD.
 It should be noted that JSON-LD spec was developed with the goal to require as little effort as possible from developers